kitled/demo-fasthtml-picocss/docs/ai-dataset.md

 ## HTML to FastHTML (and back)

-Web conversion to FastHTML may work as a browser extension perhaps, to inspect & quickly capture any component/layout → I've no idea how to do that (yet).
+Web conversion to FastHTML may work as a browser extension perhaps, to inspect & quickly capture any component/layout.

 The reverse, FastHTML to HTML, is more about testing whether LLMs can replace the Fast 'core'; i.e., output a usable `.html` file from FastHTML code.